Intuit (NASDAQ:INTU) Issues Q1 2022 Earnings Guidance

 Intuit (NASDAQ:INTU) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.940-$0.990 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.140.
 The company issued revenue guidance of $1.80 billion-$1.83 billion, compared to the consensus revenue estimate of $1.77 billion.Intuit also updated its FY 2022 guidance to $11.050-$11.250 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Monday, October 18th.
-Stockholders of record on Monday, October 11th will be given a dividend of $0.68 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 18th.
+Stockholders of record on Monday, October 11th will be paid a $0.68 dividend.
 The ex-dividend date of this dividend is Friday, October 8th.
-This is a boost from Intuit’s previous quarterly dividend of $0.59.
 This represents a $2.72 annualized dividend and a dividend yield of 0.49%.
-Intuit’s dividend payout ratio (DPR) is 35.98%.
+This is a positive change from Intuit’s previous quarterly dividend of $0.59.
+Intuit’s payout ratio is currently 31.22%.

-In other Intuit news, Director Raul Vazquez sold 1,100 shares of the firm’s stock in a transaction dated Friday, June 25th.
-The stock was sold at an average price of $483.08, for a total transaction of $531,388.00.
-Following the transaction, the director now directly owns 1,589 shares in the company, valued at $767,614.12.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, CAO Mark J. Flournoy sold 665 shares of Intuit stock in a transaction dated Thursday, June 17th.
-The stock was sold at an average price of $475.27, for a total value of $316,054.55.
-Following the completion of the transaction, the chief accounting officer now owns 1,520 shares in the company, valued at $722,410.40.
+In other Intuit news, CAO Mark J. Flournoy sold 665 shares of the business’s stock in a transaction on Thursday, June 17th.
+The shares were sold at an average price of $475.27, for a total transaction of $316,054.55.
+Following the completion of the sale, the chief accounting officer now owns 1,520 shares in the company, valued at approximately $722,410.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP James Alexander Chriss sold 31,487 shares of the business’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $564.57, for a total transaction of $17,776,615.59.
+Following the sale, the executive vice president now owns 3,234 shares of the company’s stock, valued at approximately $1,825,819.38.
 The disclosure for this sale can be found here.
+Insiders sold a total of 61,112 shares of company stock valued at $34,124,588 in the last quarter.
 3.38% of the stock is currently owned by company insiders.

 Intuit, Inc engages in the provision of business and financial management solutions.
 It operates through the following segments: Small Business and Self-Employed; Consumer; and Strategic Partner.
 The Small Business and Self-Employed segment offers QuickBooks financial and business management online services and desktop software, payroll solutions, payment processing solutions, and financing for small businesses.